mingtm/pimazurerbac/markdowns/api/resource_permissions.md

 ### Request body

 ### Response
-If successful, this method returns `200, OK` response code and String object in the response body.
+If successful, this method returns `200, OK` response code and [permission](../resources/permission.md) collection object in the response body.

 ### Example
 Here is an example of how to call this API.